The Guidance Tag

 - Keep users in control because processing happens only when explicit guidance is provided.

-- Help standardize project maintenance across documentation, code comments, tests, and configuration-related content.
+- Help standardize maintenance across documentation, code comments, tests, and project files.

 Benefits for different users